 What is the difference between active and restorative yoga?

 What is the difference between active and restorative yoga?
-Active yoga involves dynamic movements, strength-building poses, and elevated heart rates through styles like Vinyasa and Ashtanga that challenge your cardiovascular system.
-Restorative yoga focuses on supported poses held for extended periods using props like bolsters and blocks to promote deep relaxation and nervous system healing.
-Your choice depends on whether you need energizing physical challenge or therapeutic stress relief based on your current fitness level, stress levels, and wellness goals.
+Active yoga involves dynamic movements, strength-building poses, and elevated heart rates through styles like Vinyasa, Ashtanga, and Power Yoga that challenge your cardiovascular system and build functional strength.
+Restorative yoga focuses on fully supported poses held for 5 to 20 minutes using props like bolsters, blankets, and blocks to activate your parasympathetic nervous system, reduce cortisol levels, and promote deep healing.
+Your choice depends on whether you need energising physical challenge or therapeutic stress relief — and understanding both styles helps you select the practice that best matches your current fitness level, stress load, recovery needs, and long-term wellness goals.

 The key characteristics that define active yoga practices include: